TechUnRestricted/WinDiskWriter/README.md

          <sub>
            Some Windows ISOs, (usually repacks) use .esd system images for better compression.<br>
            But sometimes, even a .esd file is too large to fit into FAT32 partitions.<br>
-           Right now, WinDiskImager can only split install.wim images.
+           Right now, WinDiskWriter can only split install.wim images.
 Splitting .esd requires wimlib to be updated.
          </sub>
    </li>
   <br>